jhelming73/Project-2/README.md

 - One of the major issues I had was due to the need to call upon the API to get a new joke, I had trouble getting to work the passing of a function to the components vs only on the App.js file.
 I think by having more practice working with React and API's, I could learn how to refactor this code base.
 - Here is the Chuck Norris API information: http://www.icndb.com/api/
 - This description and proposal has been signed off on my the instructor.
+- I added a Walker Texas Ranger theme song for some added flair!